tpolyak/Sharp-Architecture/README.md

 ```
 Now you should have the latest development branch of S#arp Architecture and submodules.

-Now go to /Build and run the Build.cmd or BuildAndPackage.cmd files to build S#arp Architecture
+Now go to /Build and run the Build.cmd or BuildAndPackage.cmd files to build S#arp Architecture.
+The desktop build uses version *0.1.0* by default.
+Build server uses GitVersion[https://github.com/GitTools/GitVersion]
+to generate Semantic Version.

 ## Documentation and Assemblies